 When it comes to college admissions, you need a strong “hook.”
-This hook can be demonstrated through your deep involvement in a particular area of interest, whether it be fencing, or scientific research, or philosophy.
+This hook can be demonstrated through your deep involvement in a particular area of academic interest, whether it be speech and debate, scientific research, or philosophy.
 And in order to demonstrate this hook, you need to back it up with substance, whether it’s a strong recommendation letter, or powerful essay, or regional and national recognition for your efforts.

 The hook is a powerful representation of you and shows that side of you that is “unique.”
 That uniqueness that everyone strives to achieve, but more often than not does not, because there just happens to be tens of thousands of other applicants out there with a similar strength.